NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Overview.md

 ### Upload Case Information Including dbGaP Submitted Subject IDs - Submitter Activity

-After registering the study in [dbGAP](https://gdc.cancer.gov/submit-data/obtaining-access-submit-data), the first node to be created in the data model is the [`case` node](Data_Submission_Walkthrough.md#case-submission).
+After registering the study in [dbGaP](https://gdc.cancer.gov/submit-data/obtaining-access-submit-data), the first node to be created in the data model is the [`case` node](Data_Submission_Walkthrough.md#case-submission).
 The `case` node is important as it will contain a unique `submitter_id` that is registered in dbGaP under a particular project.
 This will connect the two databases, dbGaP and GDC, and allows for access to be granted to a controlled data set based on the study and its cases.

 To [submit the `case`](Data_Submission_Walkthrough.md#uploading-the-case-submission-file) nodes, a user must be able to [login](Data_Submission_Process.md#authentication) and access the [GDC Submission Portal](https://portal.gdc.cancer.gov/submission/) for their respective project.
-Metadata for all nodes are supplied via the [API](https://docs.gdc.cancer.gov/API/Users_Guide/Submission/#creating-and-updating-entities) or through the [Submission Portal](Data_Submission_Walkthrough.md#upload-using-the-gdc-data-submission-portal).
+Metadata for all nodes are uploaded via the [API](https://docs.gdc.cancer.gov/API/Users_Guide/Submission/#creating-and-updating-entities) or through the [Submission Portal](Data_Submission_Walkthrough.md#upload-using-the-gdc-data-submission-portal).

 [`See case example here.`](Data_Submission_Walkthrough.md#case-submission)